Born in Belgium, Bruno Nuttens is a French based artisan bringing the legacy of the country's craftsmanship to each of his stunning pipes.

 More recently, Nuttens attended a week-long workshop with Tom Eltang.
 Eltang has been crafting pipes for decades and is well-respected as one of the most prolific craftsmen in the field.

-Nuttens crafts his pipes with the highest quality of materials such as briar, German ebonite, and cumberland.
+Nuttens crafts his pipes with the highest quality briar, German ebonite, and cumberland.
 With his signature Twiggy style, tradition and individuality meet for a smoking experience you’ll enjoy every time.